 If an individual chooses to take some pension payments before the age of 60, then those benefit payments are likely to be taxable.
 Note that the tax-free component of a super benefit is tax-free before or after the age of 60.

 Aged-based minimum pension payments

 For the benefit of other readers I will now explain the context of your question.
-The compulsory 3% drawdown that you’re referring to is the temporary minimum annual payment factor for an account-based pension for an individual aged under the age of 65 (that is, for individuals aged from 55 to 64).
-Note that for the 2011/2012 and 2012/2013 financial years, the minimum payment factors have been reduced by 25%, which means that the minimum pension payment for an individual under the age of 65 is 3% for these two financial years.
-For example, Michael, aged 60 has $500,000 in his account-based pension account as at 1 July 2012.
-Under the usual rules, his minimum pension payment/s for the financial year must be 4% of his account, or $20,000, although for the 2012/2013 year, his minimum pension payment must be 3% of his account ($15,000).
+The compulsory 4% drawdown that you’re referring to is the minimum annual payment factor for an account-based pension for an individual aged under the age of 65 (that is, for individuals aged from 55 to 64).
+For example, Michael, aged 60 has $500,000 in his account-based pension account as at 1 July 2013.
+Under the rules, his minimum pension payment/s for the financial year must be 4% of his account, or $20,000,